-Non-executive directors are eligible to participate in our deferred compensation plan.
-The plan provides that a director may defer all or any portion of his or her annual incentive award and cash retainer paid for services as a director.
+During 2019, non-executive directors were eligible to participate in our deferred compensation plan.
+Under the terms of the plan, a director was permitted to defer all or any portion of his or her annual incentive award and cash retainer paid for services as a director.
 All deferred cash amounts are credited with earnings through the date paid based on the rate selected by the Compensation Committee with a minimum return rate equal to the prime rate as published in the Wall Street Journal plus one percentage point.
-The interest rate on deferred compensation for 2018 was 7.0% per annum.
+The interest rate on deferred compensation for 2019 was 7.0% per annum.
 Upon a "change in control event" within the meaning of Internal Revenue Code Section 409A, all account balances will be fully vested.
-A "Change in Control" under the Forum Energy Technologies, Inc. 2016 Stock and Incentive Plan (the "2016 Plan") would constitute a change in control event within the meaning of Internal Revenue Code Section 409A.
+A "Change in Control" under the Forum Energy Technologies, Inc. Amended and Restated 2016 Stock and Incentive Plan (the "Amended 2016 Plan") would constitute a change in control event within the meaning of Internal Revenue Code Section 409A.
+In December 2019, the interest rate on deferred compensation was increased to 8.0% per annum to take into account the interest rate associated with our unsecured debt.
+In addition, the Compensation Committee, as administrator, determined that in order to reduce the Company's future debt obligations it would be in our best interests to suspend the deferred compensation plan effective December 31, 2019 with respect to any new contributions.
+As a result of this action, our directors are no longer eligible to defer board retainer or committee fees, and eligible employees are no longer permitted to defer base salary or bonus awards.